 W5 is one of Northern Ireland’s top attractions, bringing science and technology to life for all ages through interactive experiences.

-“My background is in business development and marketing, I’ve just recently joined W5 but before that I held roles with the Ulster Orchestra, University of Ulster and Castlereagh Enterprises.
-So quite a mixed bag of background in terms of economic development, the arts and higher education sector.
+“My background is in business development and marketing, I’ve just recently joined W5, but before that I held roles with the Ulster Orchestra, University of Ulster and Castlereagh Enterprises.
+So quite a mixed bag of background in terms of economic development, the arts and higher education sector.”

 “The key thing for W5, and why my role was created, was about creating sustainability for W5 in the longer run to make sure we’re here to safeguard the site of W5 as a science centre for the people of Northern Ireland.
 My focus is on the commercial development of W5 over the next number of years and on securing its future.”

-“We have found that it has been predominantly the 18 – 35 market and it tends to be those who want to recapture their youth having grown up with W5.
+“We have found that it tends to be those who want to recapture their youth having grown up with W5.”

 “Not only is it just access to W5, we curate content for the night as well.
-So there’s lot of added value content in terms of lecture theatre talks and exhibits.
+So there’s a lot of added value content in terms of lecture theatre talks and exhibits.
 We bring in face painters and music to create a bit of atmosphere on the night as well.”

-“I think it’s really important always to be future-focused and do your horizon scanning, you need to keep your eyes open and see what’s happening out there not only in terms of the local markets but the national and international markets as well.
+“I think it’s really important to always be future-focused and do your horizon scanning.
+You need to keep your eyes open and see what’s happening out there – not only in terms of the local markets – but the national and international markets as well.”

-“Business development for us is key not only to the growth of W5 but to the whole site in terms of the SSE Arena and the Belfast Giants as well.”
+“Business development for us is key not only to the growth of W5, but to the whole site in terms of the SSE Arena and the Belfast Giants as well.”

 “They are very different skill sets, the roles I have held to date have always been a hybrid of the two and I’m comfortable floating between business development and marketing.
 I have a mantra that a marketer is only as good as the product they are given to market.

-“So in terms of the business development team coming up with the opportunities and new product ideas, the marketing team is only as good as those ideas.”
+“So in terms of the business development team coming up with the opportunities and new product ideas – the marketing team is only as good as those ideas.”